 The Authority may charge a fee for a Permit in accordance with Section 156(4) MaCAA and the Byelaw specifies this within its provisions.
 The Authority intends to set a fee of £40 for a Permit and each Permit can remain valid for up to two years.
 The £40 fee is for administration and will help to offset costs incurred by the Authority for operating the permit-based model.
 Administration costs include the offsetting of a proportion of the salary paid to D&S IFCA's Marine Development Officer, whose job role includes cross checking of permit applications, issuing of Permits and maintaining secure databases.
 Other costs include some printing or documentation in hard copy format.
-The Byelaw provided the flexibility for the Authority to vary the cost of a permit however it is expected that the cost of the permits will remain at £40 until the next review of the Byelaw.
+The Byelaw provides the flexibility for the Authority to vary the cost of a Permit.
+Although the initial fee for a Permit will be set at £40 (valid for two years), the Authority is able to review the fee charged for each Permit during the lifetime of the Byelaw.
+It is envisaged that Policy will be developed to determine how a review of fees will be undertaken; however, any change in fees charged for a Permit will only reflect increases in administration costs which will be evidenced.